semantic-flow/sflo/documentation/concept.metadata.provenance.md

 ## Core Principles

-**Version-only provenance** - Provenance reference in [[mesh-resource.node-component.flow-snapshot.default]] should reference its corresponding stable version;
+**Version-only provenance** - Provenance reference in [[mesh-resource.node-component.flow-shot.default-shot]] should reference its corresponding stable version;

 **Meta-flow storage** - Semantic Flow-specific provenance lives in meta-flows, referencing version snapshots in other flows.
 Domain-specific provenance can live in datasets themselves.